Consensys/doc.goquorum/docs/concepts/privacy/privacy-marker-transactions.md

 ---
-title: Privacy Marker Transactions
+title: Privacy marker transactions
 description: Privacy marker transactions are an alternative method of processing private transactions.
+sidebar_position: 3
 ---

 # Privacy marker transactions

 You can use privacy marker transactions (PMTs) instead of [normal private transactions](private-and-public.md#private-transactions).

 PMTs are public transactions.
-PMTs each have a corresponding [internal private transaction](#internal-private-transaction) stored in the [private transaction manager](index.md#private-transaction-manager) (Tessera) and only available to participants.
+PMTs each have a corresponding [internal private transaction](#internal-private-transaction) stored in the [private transaction manager](../privacy-index.md#private-transaction-manager) (Tessera) and only available to participants.

 The advantages of using a PMT over a normal private transaction are:

-* The contract address is hidden from public view.
+- The contract address is hidden from public view.
-* The private transaction receipt is only visible to participants of the private transaction.
+- The private transaction receipt is only visible to participants of the private transaction.
-* The private transaction itself is stored in the private transaction manager and is only visible to participants.
+- The private transaction itself is stored in the private transaction manager and is only visible to participants.

 PMTs use a privacy precompile contract, which retrieves the internal private transaction from Tessera and executes it.